 The table below summarises the exposure scenarios assessed.
-The conclusions of the scenarios reflect the outcome of both local and systemic risk asssessments.
+The conclusions of the scenarios reflect the outcome of both local and systemic risk assessments.

-Summary table: human health scenarios 7 (14) Scenario Primary or secondary exposure and description of scenario Exposed group Conclusion Surface disinfection by mopping Primary exposure Dermal exposure - Mixing and loading of product with water - Application of the product by mopping Professionals Acceptable with gloves and goggles Surface disinfection by wiping Primary exposure Dermal exposure - Mixing and loading of product with water - Application of the product by wiping Professionals Not acceptable Surface disinfection by trigger spray Primary exposure Dermal exposure - Spraying of ready-to-use product using a trigger spray - Wiping of the sprayed product on surface to disinfect Professionals Not finalised Small surface disinfection by impregnated wipes Primary exposure Dermal exposure - Application of the product by wiping by using impregnated wipes Professionals Acceptable Disinfection by dipping of small object Primary exposure Dermal exposure - Mixing and loading of product with water - Application by dipping Professionals Acceptable with goggles, gloves and coverall Watering Primary exposure Dermal exposure - Mixing and loading of product with water - Application by watering Professionals Not acceptable Disinfection with cleaning in place system (CIP) Primary exposure Dermal exposure - Mixing and loading of product in the CIP system, Professionals Acceptable with goggles Preliminary disinfection of drinking water containers and pipes network Primary exposure Dermal exposure - Mixing and loading of product in tank connected to the system, Professionals Acceptable with goggles Non-professionals Acceptable
+Su Scenario Primary or secondary exposure and description of scenario Exposed group Conclusion Surface disinfection by mopping Primary exposure Dermal exposure - Mixing and loading of product with water, - Application of the product by mopping Professionals Acceptable with goggles and gloves Non-professionals Not acceptable Surface disinfection by wiping Primary exposure Dermal exposure Professionals Not acceptable Mixing and loading of product with water,Application of the product by wiping Non-professionals Not acceptable Small surface disinfection by trigger spray Primary exposure Dermal and inhalation exposure - Spraying of ready-to-use product using a trigger spray - Wiping of the sprayed product on surface to disinfect Professionals Not finalised Small surface disinfection by impregnated wipes Primary exposure Dermal exposure - Application of the product by wiping by using impregnated wipes Professionals Acceptable Disinfection by dipping of small objects Primary exposure Dermal exposure - Mixing and loading of product with water, - Application by dipping of objects in the solution Professionals Acceptable with goggles, gloves and coverall Non-professionals Not acceptable Disinfection with cleaning in place system (CIP) Primary exposure Dermal exposure - Mixing and loading of product in the CIP system, Professionals Acceptable with goggles

-0 (14) Surface disinfection by mopping or wipping Secondary exposure Dermal exposure - Exposure to disinfected surfaces General public Not acceptable Surface disinfection by watering Secondary exposure Dermal exposure - Exposure to disinfected surfaces General public Not acceptable Small surface disinfection by impregnated wipe Secondary exposure Dermal exposure - Exposure to dried small surfaces only General public Acceptable (only after drying of the treated surface) Disinfection by dipping of small objects Secondary exposure Dermal exposure - Exposure to dried small objects only General public Acceptable (only after drying of the treated object) Disinfection with cleaning in place system (CIP) Secondary exposure Dermal exposure - Exposure to surfaces General public Acceptable Indirect exposure via food, drinks and products of animal origin Secondary exposure Consumption of food, drinks and products from animal origin contaminated with PHMB General public Not finalised
+Surface disinfection by mopping or wipping Secondary exposure Dermal exposure - Exposure to disinfected surfaces General public Not acceptable Small surface disinfection by impregnated wipe Secondary exposure Dermal exposure - Exposure to dried small surfaces only General public Acceptable (only after drying of the treated surface) Disinfection by dipping of small objects Secondary exposure Dermal exposure - Exposure to dried small objects only General public Acceptable (only after drying of the treated object) Disinfection with cleaning in place system (CIP) Secondary exposure Dermal exposure - Exposure to surfaces General public Acceptable Toddler crawling on disinfected surface (relevant for surface application only) Secondary exposure Dermal and oral exposure - Exposure of toddler crawling on disinfected surface with a hand to mouth transfer General public (toddlers) Not acceptable (Acceptable only when access to treated aera is restricted)

-\ goggles are necessary when considering local risks
+^{} goggles are necessary when considering local risks